Two principal legislative acts establish the regular asylum procedure:

 Preliminary examination

-When the asylum application is registered and lodged, the SMS within 15 business days shall examine the application and consider it for further examination.[1]
+When the asylum application is registered and lodged, the SMS shall, within 15 business days, examine the application and consider it for further examination.[1]
 This stage consists of an interview with the applicant, medical screening and preparation of a short assessment for further examination.[2]

-At this stage, the SMS respects the terms, and by the established deadline either rejects the application, or decides to proceed with further examination, consequently prolonging the MSID.[4]
+At this stage, in practice, the SMS respects the 15-day deadline, and by the established deadline either rejects the application or decides to proceed with further examination, consequently prolonging the MSID.[4]

 Grounds for rejection at the preliminary stage are the following:

-- application is manifestly unfounded, i.e., the conditions set forth in Article 1 of Law on Refugee for refugee status or person in need of complementary protection are absent;
+- The application is manifestly unfounded, i.e., the conditions set forth in Article 1 of the Law on Refugees for refugee status or a person in need of complementary protection are absent;

-- in case a false identity of an applicant;
+- in case of a false identity of an applicant;

-- subsequent application when the circumstances of an applicant have not changed since previous the application.[5]
+- a subsequent application where the circumstances of an applicant have not changed since the previous application.[5]

 The first ground is much broader than the concept of “manifestly unfounded” in EU asylum practice, or according to UNHCR’s standards.
-The logic is circular: asylum-seekers have to prove that they need international protection to have an opportunity to present their case in full.[6]
+The logic is circular: asylum applicants have to prove that they need international protection to have an opportunity to present their case in full.[6]

 Further examination

-If SMS decides on the processing of the documents to determine the issue of recognition as a refugee or a person in need of complementary protection, the MSID is extended for six months.[7]
+If SMS decides to send the application for further examination, to determine the issue of recognition as a refugee or a person in need of complementary protection, the MSID is extended for six months.[7]

-The further examination of the application passed through preliminary examination is performed also by a territorial body of the SMS.
-The examination of the application should be carried out within two months.
-The duration of the examination can be extended by up to three months by the head of a territorial body of the SMS upon a substantiated submission of the employee considering the application.[8]
+The further examination of the application, which has passed through preliminary examination, is also performed by a territorial body of the SMS.
+The further examination of the application should be carried out within two months of the decision to send it for further examination.
+The duration of the further examination can be extended by up to three months by the head of a territorial body of the SMS upon a substantiated submission of the employee, considering the application.[8]

-The assessment must refer as well as during the preliminary stage to the information relating to the applicant’s country of origin, including the titles of the information reports, years and institutions that prepared it, a link to the web addresses, and its correspondence with the statement and information obtained during the interview with the applicant.
+As during the preliminary stage, the assessment must refer to information relating to the applicant’s country of origin, including the titles of the information reports, years and institutions that prepared them, a link to the web addresses, and its correspondence with the statement and information obtained during the interview with the applicant.
 This conclusion should include references to accurate, up-to-date information from multiple sources.[10]

-However, it was reported that SMS staff members, when preparing assessments for decision-making, use Wikipedia, travel companies’ websites and web resources, that were repeatedly exposed to the spread of fake information.[11]
+However, it was reported in 2020 that SMS staff members, when preparing assessments for decision-making, use Wikipedia, travel companies’ websites and web resources that were repeatedly exposed to the spread of fake information.[11]

-After the assessment, a territorial body of the SMS shall send a conclusion regarding the application and package of the documents to the SMS headquarters.
+After the assessment, a territorial body of the SMS shall send a draft conclusion regarding the application and all accompanying documents to the SMS headquarters.

 In the course of implementing these measures, the SMS headquarters has the right to:

-- demand submission of additional information from the territorial body of the SMS, which considered the application during previous stages;
+- request that the territorial body of the SMS, which considered the application during previous stages, submit additional information;

 - submit relevant requests to the Ministry of Foreign Affairs of Ukraine, the Ministry of Internal Affairs, the Security Service of Ukraine, other state authorities, local self-government bodies and citizens’ associations in case of doubt;